Number of confirmed coronavirus cases in Belarus up to almost 70,000

 According to the latest update, as many as 67,149 coronavirus patients have recovered from the disease, including 77 in the past 24 hours.
 A total of 1,426,766 people, or 15.2% of the population have been tested for the novel coronavirus.

 While the population has acted without the help of the government and many wear masks or practise social distancing, the mass demonstrations are likely to result in a spike in new infections.
-On August 16 saw the largest demonstration in the republic’s history when over 200,000 people gathered in Independence Square and similarly large demonstrations were seen across the entire country.
+August 16 saw the largest demonstration in the republic’s history, when over 200,000 people gathered in Independence Square and similarly large demonstrations were seen across the entire country.

 The country’s health ministry anticipates a second wave of the coronavirus outbreak in November-December.